fdeross/Help-Docs/for Bakeries/Products and Listings/- Complete/Add a product to your shop.md

 2. Find the product you want to edit.
 3. Click **Edit** on the product listing.
 4. When you are done with your changes, click **Save Changes** at the bottom of the page.

+### What is required product information?

+ The required information to get your product active:

+- Featured Image
+- Title
+- Category
+- Product Type
+- Price

+Keep in mind this is the minimum information required.
+It is highly suggested that you fill in as much as you can and take advantage of options like Long Description, SKUs, and Booking.